 Set Strathmore as default location

-Partly cloudy.
-30 percent chance of showers early this evening.
-Clearing overnight.
-Wind southeast 20 km/h gusting to 40 becoming light this evening.
-Low 14.
+Mainly cloudy.
+30 percent chance of flurries.
+Fog with near zero visibility at times.
+Wind northwest 20 km/h becoming light late this evening.
+Low minus 6.

 CBC News: Weather Centre